StrangePan/Website/content/about_myself.md

 My name is Daniel Andrus.
 I play video games, write code, and start fun side projects.
 Sometimes I even finish those side projects.
 I also work as a full-time software engineer on the side.
+My Internet alias is "StrangePan" (previously "Deaboy"), and "vido gams and code" is my tagline.

 I grew up in Southern California and earned my high school degree in 2009.
 In 2010, I moved from Los Angeles to a little town called Spearfish, South Dakota.